Products

 How is geospatial data collected?

-Most commonly, geospatial data is used within geographic information systems (GIS) to recognize spatial relationships and to create maps describing these relationships.
-Within the GIS, users are able to view the data in a more user-friendly format than just raw data.
-They can see an accurate visual representation of how the data works in real-world contexts, like maps, sites, and networks.
-This location-based information becomes critical for analysis, management, administration, and governance across a wide range of sectors, which we will outline in more detail.
+The ability to see an accurate visual representation of how the data applies to real-world contexts, like maps, sites, and networks gives a workable perspective.
+This location-based information becomes critical for accurate analysis, management, administration, and governance across a wide range of sectors, which we will outline in more detail.

 Types of geospatial data